This list of Brazil facts will blow your mind!

 Racism and slavery are touchy topics for the upper class in the country

-Roughly 55% of the Brazilian population has African ancestry, we have ethnic groups from many regions around the world, and we proudly say we’re a multicultural society.
+Roughly 9% of the Brazilian population has African ancestry, and 46% is considered interracial, including Indigenous Brazilian, African, and European.
+We have ethnic groups from many regions worldwide, and we proudly say we’re a multicultural society.

 See the slogan of this website, for example—experience diversity.